What Is Satanism? A Complete Guide to Types, Beliefs & History

 • Academic groups studying new religious movements

-Solitary Practice
+Solitary Satanic Practice

 • Study foundational texts of your chosen tradition

-• Develop personal ritual practice
+• Develop personal ritual practice aligned with your philosophy

 • Engage with philosophy through reading and reflection